 CVM Prepares First Responders

-“This training program is important because there is a real need to build our capacity to respond to disasters--caused by nature or people,” says Dr. Dianne Dunning, co-author of a recent study on NC State’s landmark training requirement and director of the university’s Animal Welfare, Ethics and Public Policy Program.
+“This training program is important because there is a real need to build our capacity to respond to disasters--caused by nature or people,” says Dr. Dianne Dunning, co-author of a study on NC State’s landmark training requirement and director of the university’s Animal Welfare, Ethics and Public Policy Program.
 “Emergency response is generally geared towards people, particularly at the local level.
 We need to protect the health of the people and the health of the animals – whether they are pets or livestock related to a region’s livelihood.
 We believe this training will help veterinarians respond to the needs of both people and animals.

 [The NC State University CVM serves as a resource for North Carolina during disasters as part of SART, the North Carolina State Animal Response Team, and as a resource within the Animal, Welfare, Ethics and Public Policy Program.]